 Curators of large codes should be warned that change decks can become too cumbersome and numerous to make this strategy practical.
 As a first guide, one might consider permanently merging a change deck with the master code once it has grown to 25% the size of the master code.
 Then a new change deck may be started with references to line numbers in the new version of the master source file.

-4.2 The merge.s script file
+4.2 The merge.s and merge\precom.s script files

 A merged source listing may be generated by issuing the following command:

 '''

 csh -v merge.s

 '''

 where merge.s, is as follows: